freva-org/freva-admin/docs/deployment/TuiHowto.md

 1. The host name where the web ui should be installed.
 This should be a single host name.
-1. Set the path where the persitent data should be stored.
+1. Set the path where the persistent data should be stored.
 This settings will only come into effect for `conda` based deployments.
 1. User name that should own the persistent data (admin-user).
 1. The url the web ui can be accessed.
 Users will use this url to get access